Family Partnership

 Parent Perspective

 “The best way for a doctor to promote ERH is by living it and demonstrating the importance of building emotional connection in the way you listen and talk to the families you serve.
 Do you want to encourage parents and caregivers to find everyday moments to emotionally connect with their babies?
 Role Model it for the families.
-Never underestimate the power of your actions when you are a trusted partner with the families you serve.” — ERH Family Network Collaborative Parent Leader
+Never underestimate the power of your actions when you are a trusted partner with the families you serve.” — Nurture Connection Family Network Collaborative Parent Leader

-Mom Playing With 2 Kids Nw 1 Scaled Aspect Ratio 1687 1240
+Mom Playing With 2 Kids

 The Family Network Collaborative Parent Leaders Share Their Thoughts